MarginaliaSearch/MarginaliaSearch/run/readme.md

 Warning: The XL set is intended to provide a large amount of data for setting up a pre-production environment.
-It may be hard to run on a smaller machine.
-It's barely runnable on a 32GB machine; and total processing time is around 5 hours.
+It may be hard to run on a smaller machine and will on most machines take several hours to process.

-The 'l' set is a good compromise between size and processing time and should work on most machines.
+The 'm' or 'l' sets are a good compromise between size and processing time and should work on most machines.

 ### 7. Process the data